 Travel insurer Allianz Global Assistance (AGA) has officially announced the rebranding of Comprehensive Travel Insurance (CTI) to Allianz Global Assistance New Zealand Limited.

 AGA bought the 40-year old travel insurance business in April 2013, making it New Zealand’s largest travel insurance travel provider.
-AGA’s clients include AA, House of Travel, STA Travel, United Travel, Webjet, Expedia, ANZ, Marsh
+AGA’s clients include AA, House of Travel, STA Travel, United Travel, Webjet, Expedia, ANZ, Marsh, and Ticketmaster.

 Phil Hibbert, AGA New Zealand Chief Executive, said acquiring CTI was a logical and natural expansion of the AGA New Zealand business.